 - No matter how many drones you own, if you use them for recreational purposes, you can use the same registration number.
 This means you only have to register and pay once.

-- Follow step 1 to step 4 as above.
+- Fill in the form.
 You must specify your drone manufacturer and model when completing your profile.

 - Each registration number is only valid for a specific drone.
-So if you have 2 drones for commercial use, you will need to register and pay separately.
+If you have two drones for commercial use, you will need to register and pay separately.
 In this case, you will have to pay a total of $10.

 - You must pass the Part 107 test to get the certificate before you can fly the drone.